 6.18.2 For the variable frequency conditions, the frequency shall be varied with a cycle period of 25 ± 5 s.

 The sprinklers shall be attached to a rigid mounting plate and the plate bolted to the table of a vibration machine so that the sprinklers are vibrated vertically.
 This test shall be conducted with the sprinklers unpressurized.
-The sprinklers may be pressurized for this test at the sole discretion of testing authorities if so deemed necessary..
+The sprinklers may be pressurized for this test at the sole discretion of testing authorities if so deemed necessary.

 The sprinklers shall be subjected to the above vibration conditions and continuously monitored for 15 min at each condition (75 min total).
 If one or more resonant point(s) is detected, the sprinklers shall be vibrated for the remainder of the test at such frequency(ies) for a period of time proportionate to the number of resonant frequencies.
 Otherwise the sprinklers shall be subjected to each vibration condition for a period of 5 h (25 h total).